mebeim/aoc/2020/README.md

 Now that we have all we need, we can finally start simulating.
-We want to simulate 6 generations, then stop and count alive cells: since our `cube` is just a set of coordinates of alive cells' cordinates, we can simply take its size after the final evolution.
+We want to simulate 6 generations, then stop and count alive cells: since our `cube` is just a set of coordinates of alive cells, we can simply take its size after the final evolution.

 ```python
 for _ in range(6):